cococialin/vfft-cnn/README.md

 vfft_cnn = create_v_cnn_fft_model(shape, num_classes=n_class, flat=1, fil=[3,6,10], nl=[1,0,0], hid=[], csize = 32, padding="same")
 ```

-This implementation is built on top of Keras and Tensorflow frameworks.
+The implementation is built on top of Keras and Tensorflow frameworks.

 This CNN is based on the V-CNN (Versatile Convolutional Neural Network) that can be found here: <a href="https://ieeexplore.ieee.org/document/10310339"> https://ieeexplore.ieee.org/document/10310339 </a>